'Sorry, I've Forgotten My Decryption Password' is Contempt Of Court, Pal - US Appeal Judges

 Well someone, somewhere needs to have the ability to decrypt them.
 They're rather useless otherwise and you may as well just delete the files.
 And if you have a way to decrypt them at all, then they could easily extend this ruling of contempt to include any intermediate steps required.

-The only way "I don't know how to decrypt them" really holds up even in a hypothetical is if you were using an asymmetric key to generate the encrypted files for an anonymous third party that you have no direct contact with,
+The only way "I don't know how to decrypt them" really holds up even in a hypothetical is if you were using an asymmetric key to generate the encrypted files for an anonymous third party that you have no direct contact with, and they managed to get you at just the right time between purging your local copies and shipping off the encrypted ones.

+And even then, you'd have to have some way to get the data to said third party which means a trail of some sort (albeit possibly a cold trail if it leads out of the country or something.)

+Sadly your best bet in a situation like this is to appeal to the constitution.. somewhere between the 4th and 5th amendments in this case.. but even that's on shaky ground as the courts are still trying to figure out how (or even if) 200 year old laws should be applied to modern digital devices.

 Re: (Score:2)